spkenv/spk/docs/use/spec.md

       fromBuildEnv: x.x
 ```

-In this example, we might get two build envrionments, one with `python/2.7.5` and one with `python/3.7.3`.
+In this example, we might get two build environments, one with `python/2.7.5` and one with `python/3.7.3`.
 These version numbers will be used at build time to pin an install requirement of `{pkg: python/2.7}` and `{pkg: python/3.7}`, respectively.

 {{% notice tip %}}
 Install requirements can also be updated in the command line: `spk install --save @install build-dependency/1.0`